-- ODOT Systemic Safety Application (Pedestrian Category) - Maximum award \$2,000,000 - 90% ODOT, 10% Local - Covers Construction & possibly Acquisition (new program, definite funding guidelines TBD) - ODOT Transportation Alternatives Program (TAP) - Typically award \$250,000 \$2,000,000 - o 95% ODOT, 5% Local until FY2027, then return to 80% ODOT, 20% Local - Covers Construction (covers acquisition of only abandoned rail corridors) - ODNR Clean Ohio Trails (COT) - o Maximum award \$500,000 - o 75% ODNR, 25% Local Match - o Covers Construction & Acquisition - OPWC Clean Ohio Green Space Conservation Program - Typically \$2,000,000 available per district each year - o 75% OPWC, 25% Local (or 50% OPWC, 50% Local for higher score) - Covers Acquisition only
+- ODOT Systemic Safety Application (Pedestrian Category) - Maximum award \$2,000,000 - o 90% ODOT, 10% Local - Covers Construction & possibly Acquisition (new program, definite funding guidelines TBD) - This would be best fit for sections in SR-53 right of way. - ODOT Transportation Alternatives Program (TAP) - Typically award \$250,000 \$2,000,000 - o 95% ODOT, 5% Local until FY2027, then return to 80% ODOT, 20% Local - Covers Construction (covers acquisition of only abandoned rail corridors) - ODNR Clean Ohio Trails (COT) - Maximum award \$500,000 - o 75% ODNR, 25% Local Match - Covers Construction & Acquisition - o This would be best fit for the greenway part of the project or future phases. - OPWC Clean Ohio Green Space Conservation Program - Typically \$2,000,000 available per district each year - o 75% OPWC, 25% Local (or 50% OPWC, 50% Local for higher score) - Covers Acquisition only. - US DOT Funding Programs - - Note: new funding programs continue to roll out, so others may arise after completion of this report.
+These national programs are typically more competitive or want larger projects.
+USDOT funding would be best pursued with multiple phases for a larger project, but that raises the project costs and local match dollars. - Safe Streets and Roads for All (SS4A) - 80% DOT, 20% Local - Must have an approved action plan in place before getting an implementation grant.
+Lucas, Wood, Ottawa, and Sandusky County Engineers are getting a plan in place for their counties currently. - Active Transportation Infrastructure Investments Program (ATIIP) - Funding for this new program is not yet available.
+USDOT has not issued information on details of the program at this time, but this program focuses on active transportation.